Enerccio/SLT/README.md

 * [ ] List of quicklisp installed packages / ASDF packages
 * [ ] List of modified top level forms that are yet to be evaluated

+### Far futures / possible goals

+* [ ] Virtual Environment à la pycharm so you can specify which interpret instance you want
+* [ ] Automatic download of lisp interpret and quicklisp
+* [ ] Different lisp interpreter support
+* [ ] Remote connections to interpreters

 ## License

 This project is licensed under [Apache License v2](LICENSE.txt).